leplusorg/docker-pgp-verify-jar/README.md

 [Sigstore](https://docs.sigstore.dev) is trying to improve supply chain security by allowing you to verify the origin of an artifcat.
-You can verify that the jar that you use was actually produced by this repository.
-This means that if you verify the signature of the ristretto jar, you can trust the integrity of the whole supply chain from code source, to CI/CD build, to distribution on Maven Central or whever you got the jar from.
+You can verify that the image that you use was actually produced by this repository.
+This means that if you verify the signature of the Docker image, you can trust the integrity of the whole supply chain from code source, to CI/CD build, to distribution on Maven Central or whever you got the image from.

 You can use the following command to verify the latest image using its sigstore signature attestation: